Biogeochemistry; Earth History; Geobiology; Global Climate Studies; Organic Geochemistry; Stable Isotope Geochemistry

 Douglas PMJ, DA Stolper, JM Eiler, AL Sessions, M Lawson, Y Shuai, A Bishop, OG Podlaha, AA Ferreira, EV Santos Neto, M Niemann, AS.
 Steen, L Huang, E Chimiak, DL Valentine, J Fiebig, AJ Luhmann, WE Seyfried Jr., G Etiope, M Schoell, WP Inskeep, JJ Moran, N Kitchen (in revision).
 Methane clumped isotopes: progress and potential for a new isotopic tracer.

-Stolper DA, M Lawson, MJ Formolo, CL David, PMJ Douglas, JM Eiler (in revision).
+Stolper DA, M Lawson, MJ Formolo, CL David, PMJ Douglas, JM Eiler (accepted).
 The utility of methane clumped isotopes to constrain the origins of methane in natural-gas accumulations.
+Geological Society of London, Special Publications

-Ryb U, MK Lloyd, DA Stolper, JM Eiler (accepted).
+Ryb U, MK Lloyd, DA Stolper, JM Eiler (2017).
 The clumped-isotope geochemistry of exhumed marbles from Naxos, Greece.
+Earth and Planetary Science Letters, 470, p.
+1-12.

 Stolper DA, GD Love, S Bates, TW Lyons, E Young, AL Sessions, JP Grotzinger (2017).
 Paleoecology and paleoceanography of the Athel Silicilyte, Ediacaran-Cambrian Boundary, Geobiology, 15, p.
 401-426.